 There are several great websites that cover plans for saving for college.
-Four continue to come up on posts to PSP site.
+Three continue to come up on posts to the PSP site.

 These sites have all the information you need to compare plans and have your questions answered.
 Many PSPs also recommend asking a financial advisor if at all possible to help you wade through all the information.

 Following is information excerpted from the websites listed above:

 FAQs from the www.savingforcollege.com website:

 It's an education savings plan operated by a state or educational institution designed to help families set aside funds for future college costs.
 As long as the plan satisfies a few basic requirements, the federal tax law provides special tax benefits to you, the plan participant (Section 529 of the Internal Revenue Code).